amitvshah25/rentpath/doc/intro.md

 ## Intro

-- Application is initialized by pulling some (5) userids and user names from github (5 users who signed up right after the username entered in resources/config.edn)
+- Application is initialized by pulling 5 userids who signed up right after the username entered in resources/config.edn
 - There is an event stream producer which puts events on a sliding buffered channel.
 - There is an event stream consumer which
   1. Takes events from the channel